 Apart from being the preferred energy source for the gut cells and its role in gut health, butyrate is involved in anti-inflammatory, gut hormone and epigenetic mechanisms that influence many aspects of our health, including brain function.
 A few studies using oral administration of butyrate have even shown a beneficial effect in PD animal studies; however, prebiotic fibers that generate butyrate locally in the gut may be more effective suggesting that the use of prebiotic fibers that lead to the production of butyrate could stop its development.
 It is likely that the action of butyrate on maintaining gut health through the gut barrier and inflammatory pathways are important in maintaining gut homeostasis.
 Reports also show increased blood levels of circulating butyrate in healthy subjects consuming more dietary fiber that can reach the brain.

-It is best to get your fiber form a diversity of plant based foods especially your nuts and seeds as well as supplementing with whole gut fiber foods like Kfibre that are fermented all the way along the large intestine to produce butyrate and the other SCFA’s.
+It is best to get your fiber from a diversity of plant based foods especially your nuts and seeds, as well as supplementing with whole gut fiber foods like Kfibre that are fermented all the way along the large intestine to produce butyrate and the other SCFA’s.

 Front Neurol.
 2019; 10: 663.
 Published online 2019 Jun 20. doi: 10.3389/fneur.2019.00663.
 PMID: 31281287 Potential of Prebiotic Butyrogenic Fibers in Parkinson’s Disease Thaisa M. Cantu-Jungles,1 Heather E. Rasmussen,2,* and Bruce R. Hamaker1